โ† back to index

 Beyond Writer: the Kleisli pattern

 Writer is just one Kleisli category.
 Replace (value . log) with (value | nothing) and you get the Maybe/Optional monad for partial functions.
 Replace it with a list and you get nondeterminism.
-The pattern is always the same: define a type embellishment, a composition rule, and an identity.
+The recipe is the same each time: define a type embellishment, a composition rule, and an identity.
 If the laws hold, you have a Kleisli category.

 Scheme